printdotio/printio-android-sdk/docs/CUSTOM_PHOTO_SOURCES.md

  - providing mechanism for opening connection for downloading photos
  - providing `PhotoSourceNavigator` implementation for this photo source

-**`PhotoSourceNavigator`** is an interface holding logic used within this photo source on "Select Images" screen. `PhotoSourceNavigator` does everything from revealing preview of photo source,  responding to user input and notifying holder of `PhotoSourceNavigator` when user has selected/unselected image(s).
+**`PhotoSourceNavigator`** is an interface for classes holding logic used on "Select Images" screen. `PhotoSourceNavigator` does everything from revealing preview of photo source,  responding to user inputs and notifying holder of `PhotoSourceNavigator` when user has selected/unselected image(s).

-**`PhotoSourceNavigatorHolder`** is an interface of object holding `PhotoSourceNavigator`.
-It's purpose is to provide `PhotoSourceNavigator` with necessary mechanism, common to any photo source and "Select Images" screen.
+**`PhotoSourceNavigatorHolder`** is an interface implemented by object holding `PhotoSourceNavigator`.
+It's purpose is to provide `PhotoSourceNavigator` with necessary mechanism, common to any photo source, on "Select Images" screen.

 In order to help you to create your own custom photo source quickly, we have created *default generic* implementation of photo sources found in package `print.io.photosource.defaultgenericimpl`.
 Term "*default generic*" implementation comes from the fact that this implementation can cover any photo source which is for *generic* part.
 And *default* part is tied to the fact that this implementation provides you with default photo source structure which is common to all photo sources provided by our SDK, as they are all derivatives of default generic implementation.
 E.g. if you would like to have search for images on "Select Images" screen it would be out of the scope of default implementation but it would be still feasible to implement by extending default generic implementation or by creating completely new photo source implementation.

 What this default generic implementation will do for you is:

 - provide you with structure for default implementation of photo source
-- create default preview of photo source
+- create default preview of your photo source based on media items set
-- respond to user inputs and cover all navigation logic within "Select Images" screen.
+- respond to user inputs and cover all navigation logic

 ## How to create a custom photo source using default generic implementation